ardabbour/allegro-rock-paper-scissors/README.md

 ------------
 1. Install all the dependencies mentioned above.
 2. Copy-paste the 'RockPaperScissorsRecognition' code on Processing and run it.
-3. Modify the 'main.cpp' function to include the correct motor offset values of your Allegro Hand model and the file location of gesture recognition result.
+3. Create a file and include the correct motor offset values of your Allegro Hand model then put it into same directory as main executable and pass its name as argument.
 4. Build and run the grasp project 'out-of-source'.
 5. Copy-paste the 'RockPaperScissorsRecognition' code on Processing and run it.
 6. Play!

 -----------------------------------------------------------------------------------------------------------------------------------
 The Allegro Hand project was developed by Dr. Kyong-Sok "K.C."
-Chang; this repository is a fork of the original that can be found over at https://github.com/simlabrobotics/allegro_hand_linux
+Chang; this repository is a fork of the original that can be found over at [here](//github.com/simlabrobotics/allegro_hand_linux)